appsmithorg/appsmith-docs/datasource-reference/querying-mssql.md

 MsSQL databases can be queried using the standard [T-SQL syntax](https://docs.microsoft.com/en-us/sql/t-sql/lesson-1-creating-database-objects?view=sql-server-ver15).
 All MsSQL queries return an array of objects where each object is a row returned by the query and each property in the object is a column.
 Appsmith provides template queries to help with the syntax

-## Taking Inputs from Widgets

-Queries can take inputs from widgets using javascript inside the query and referencing the widget property.
-Open `{{ }}` inside the query to write javascript and access other entities on the page using their names.

 ## Using Queries in applications

 Once you have successfully run a Query, you can use it in your application to